What Is the Process of Roof Replacement?

 Before the Work Begins: Inspections, Permits, and Planning in Florida

 Smart roof replacement starts with in-depth planning.
-That begins with a professional roof inspection to look for the signs you need a new roof.
-Common indicators include worn-out shingles, leaks, soft spots, storm damage, or a roof that’s near the end of its lifespan—often around 15 to 20 years for shingle roofs in Florida.
+That begins with a professional roof inspection to look for the signs you need a new roof—and understanding your options for roof replacement financing Florida.
+Common indicators include worn-out shingles, leaks, soft spots, storm damage, or a roof nearing the end of its lifespan—Common indicators include worn-out shingles, leaks, soft spots, storm damage, or a roof nearing the end of its lifespan—which the Asphalt Roofing Manufacturers Association notes can vary significantly in hot, humid climates.

 Once a replacement is recommended, contractors develop your estimate based on: